PatrickJS/ngExam/README.md

 # ngExam
-An AngularJS 1.x exam from beginner to expert
+An AngularJS 1.x exam from beginner to expert created by [@gdi2290](https://twitter.com/gdi2290)

 * What's MVC?